Skip to content | Accessibility Information

 Product Design Practice

 This module will focus on developing, refining and resolving a major design project.
-The module enables each student to pursue areas of personal interest aligned to professional practice ambitions.
+The module enables you to pursue areas of personal interest aligned to professional practice ambitions.
 As such, it draws together all the skills, knowledge and understanding that has been built through the first two years of study.
 This project may engage external partners, collaborators and key industry contacts to support the development of design projects resolved to a professional practice standard.

 Assessment Weightings & Contact Hours